tektechnologies/Instructor-Prep/201/class-06.md

 bottom of page setup instructions. create a new branch each day.

-- can add separate branches for streght goals.
+- can add separate branches for strength goals.

 This is a large lab assignment.
 If you are having trouble breaking it down, please reach out and get some ideas on how to help.